 So that’s reason one while the expected change in body mass often doesn’t scale with the deficit or expectations: water loss throws everything off.
 This doesn’t invalidate the energy balance equation though, because water doesn’t have energy on either side.

-Muscle and Fat are Not Identical
+Changes in Muscle and Fat Are Not Identical

 The next wrench that throws people into confusion about the energy balance equation has to do with the difference in gaining or losing fat and muscle.
 We’ve all heard for decades that if you create a 3,500 cal/week deficit, you will lose one pound and this is what people expect to happen exactly without fail, and if it doesn’t, clearly the energy balance equation is invalid.